Summer 2022 Senior Forum

 Students experience many personal insights during their time at SuperCamp.
 We help them build self-confidence and motivation and teach them the value of strong relationships.
 Topics covered include positive communication, self-reflection, habit formation, self-expression, and FIMAGE (fear of image).
 We inspire students to value themselves and to believe in their ability to excel in all areas of their lives.

 Leadership development is a priority throughout SuperCamp.
-It begins with first-year campers and continues with returning students who can join our Leadership Track, which supports further leadership-skill development.
-Leadership Track graduates can return to be on the Leadership Team, which helps them explore their personal leadership style.
+It begins with first-year campers and, in Senior Forum, it continues with returning students who can join our Leadership Team, which supports further leadership skills development.
+SuperCamp grads that are at least rising 10th-grade students also have the option of attending Leadership Forum.

 Breaking through self-imposed personal fears and limitations is a vital learning and growth experience for students.
 Topics include risk-taking, trust, comfort zone vs. learning zone, and setting goals that reflect personal values and beliefs.
 Students participate in an outdoor challenge course and a barrier-breaking activity, both of which produce strong feelings that they are capable of doing anything they set their mind to.